jeremyu25/ToDoodle/README.md

 npm run dev
 ```

-Remember to start up your local postgres database as per your configuration.
+Remember to start up your local postgres / cloud database as per your configuration.

 ## Configurations used